michav1510/Optimizing-Pipeline-in-Azure/README.md

 ## Scikit-learn Pipeline
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

-The data used for predictions are from : https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv .
+The data used are from : https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv .
 First of all the data are cleaned with the ```clean_data``` in ```train.py```.
 The rows with missing values are dropped and categorical fields are converted to numerical fields.
 The data are splitted to train and test set with ratio 0.85:0.15.

 Tha algorithm used for the training is Logistic Regression.
 The two hyperparameters of the Logistic Regression are tuned with the hyperdrive to find the model with the best accuracy on the test set.
 The two hyperparameters are the following: